Open Call to Civil Society

 Corruption makes everything deadlier.
 However corrupt in a crisis relief is beyond an apocalypse level nightmare.
 The following lays down what was missing before, during and after the earthquake.

-During the 21-year long AKP(Justice and Development Party) authority, a total of 11 construction amnesty has been enacted.
+Construction amnesties: During the 21-year long AKP(Justice and Development Party) authority, a total of 11 construction amnesty has been enacted.
 The long-run regime of AKP announced amnesty with vigorous celebrations.

-Turkish citizens paid a total of £30bn “earthquake tax” from 2001 to 2023.
+Earthquake Taxes (Special Communications Tax): Turkish citizens paid a total of £30bn “earthquake tax” from 2001 to 2023.
 In 2021, a presidential decree increased the special communications tax 33 percent.
 The increase in the tax projected on mobile electronic communication services, radio and TV broadcast via satellite and cable , wired, wireless and mobile Internet services and other electronic communication services.
 However, today it is not clear where the earthquake taxes are transferred.
 Moreover, the collapse of mobile communication services in the first days of the disaster proved right that special communication taxes are not used appropriately.
 Pulsed with political inaptness, a government representative claimed that the earthquake tax is not necessarily designated for disaster-related investments.

-The fittest word to describe the coordination would be “to wait”.
+Ineffective coordination: The fittest word to describe the coordination would be “to wait”.
 There was an endemic loop of wait all over the rescue efforts in the first days.
 Both civil volunteers and search and rescue specialists remained idle for a serious amount of time due to lack of effective coordination.
 Airports in Istanbul, for example, were full of AFAD (Disaster and Emergency Management Authority) and AKUT Search and Rescue Association volunteers the crack of dawn on Feb 6.
 Consequently, AFAD volunteers stated that they were not guided their respective district desks neither in the departure nor in the orientation among the region.
 The inability to govern disaster response can be seen a confession of a search and rescue worker: [Twitter link] Confessions of international search and rescue workers: [Twitter link]

-Applications of expert volunteers are rejected on corpse identification, adding that “police are taking care of this task.”
+Corpse Identification and Right to Life: Applications of expert volunteers are rejected on corpse identification, adding that “police are taking care of this task.”
 By various sources, it is expressed that the capacity for cold corpse preservation was limited.
 In this scenario, the fittest way to protect public health is to start collective burying.
 However, orders of collective burying will cause people to be put into mass graves, nameless.
 Causing many to look for their missing loved ones even after decades, it is not adequately understood while authority rejects volunteer experts from both academia and civil society.
 This violates citizens’ right to be buried proper respect.
 To be buried with proper respect is a part of the right to life and the authorities are entitled to provide the proper conditions for corpse disposal.

-In the following days, a devastating claim on selling current stocks of tents at Turkish Red Crescent Kizilay dropped a bombshell at the heart of turmoil.
+Tents Traded: In the following days, a devastating claim on selling current stocks of tents at Turkish Red Crescent Kizilay dropped a bombshell at the heart of turmoil.
 According to Cumhuriyet Newspaper columnist Murat Ağırel, the Red Crescent sold 46 million TL (USD 2,44 million) worth of tents to the civil charity AHBAP.
 The sale of the tents is confirmed the president of the Turkish Red Crescent Kizilay.
 Consequently, the sale created a huge criticism and fury on Kizilay among the post-earthquake instances with people calling authority representatives to resign.

-In the aftermath of the earthquake, sheltering efforts have been centralized due to coordination and credibility needs.
+Centralization-Forgotten rural areas: In the aftermath of the earthquake, sheltering efforts have been centralized due to coordination and credibility needs.
 While authorities started to build container cities for the recovery, people who reside at the outskirts of cities are mostly overseen.
 Also, various resources stated that the conditions of container cities are not sufficient for people with special needs such as patients of chronic diseases, disabled people and old citizens.

-Civil society paved the way for reaching out to overly-scattered groups of earthquake victims around the region.
+Oppressing civil society efforts for the earthquake survivors: Civil society paved the way for reaching out to overly-scattered groups of earthquake victims around the region.
 Besides the huge loads of migration to other cities, there is micro-migration between counties within the cities.
 While so, the authorities attempted to remove civil-society-run medical centers, soup kitchens and tent parks which meet the survival needs of hundreds of victims.
 Incident of Sevgi Park in Hatay is an example of these evacuation pressures.

-While efforts have been centralized day in and out, doubts are raised about the internal security of containers among earthquake survivors.
+Security of central container cities: While efforts have been centralized day in and out, doubts are raised about the internal security of containers among earthquake survivors.
 Information about daily life in container cities is mostly missing in the media and press.
 There is dire need of independent audits human rights observatories.
 We are calling experts and volunteers from international humanitarian and human rights observatory bodies to be deployed in those recovery areas.

-Needless to say that every organization did their best in the field.
+Disproportionate distribution of aid stocks: Needless to say that every organization did their best in the field.
 However, there are quite a big portion of instances in which people are unfortunately left to their fate.
 Patients of cancer, disabled people, older citizens who are in need of special care, patients of rare diseases set a few examples.
 Say it due to misorganization, inexperience of institutions or inadequacy, there is a common belief in society that the distribution of aid stocks are mismanaged, mostly not timely, unfair and inefficient.

 Children: A total of 7.1 million children are affected the earthquake in both Türkiye and Syria, according to the reports.
 Children fell into the hands of gangs, abusers and organ mafia.
 Recent releases of government-backed religious cults report that a majority of unaccompanied children are placed in conservative cent houses and dormitories.
 Besides organ mafia and gangs, children who are placed in extreme conservative sects’ houses are the lucky ones.
 While the future is uncertain, displaced and orphaned children are still in dire need of humanitarian help.